Off-road riding complex to reopen in Utica? Project still needs full board approval

 Diane Gassman, another rural Utica resident, said there wasn’t much notification either by the Wards or the village.

 “How long have you had this information?
-We just got it.”
-Gassman said, urging time for longer consideration and the imposition assorted conditions.
+We just got it,” Gassman said, urging time for longer consideration and the imposition assorted conditions.
 She added later, “This seems like a done deal.”

 Separately, a proposal to add camping spaces to a tavern at Utica’s south end was withdrawn.
-Benjamin Ruiz, owner of Ano del Gallo, had at one point sought the village’s OK to install “small lodging facilities” on 3.25 acres of unused space.
+Benjamin Ruiz, owner of Ano del Gallo, at one point had sought the village’s OK to install “small lodging facilities” on 3.25 acres of unused space.

-Finally, the Planning Commission approved a petition of Lucas and Kylie Mattioda to construct an accessory building, for pool use, at 2874 E. 752nd Road.
+Finally, the Planning Commission approved a petition from Lucas and Kylie Mattioda to construct an accessory building, for pool use, at 2874 E. 752nd Road.
 Kylie Mattioda is a Utica village trustee and would have to recuse herself from any vote that comes up Thursday before the Utica Village Board.

 Patricia and Gerhard Ward swear to tell truthful testimony at a Tuesday, Oct.
 15, 2024, meeting of the Utica Planning Commission.
 The Wards want to redevelop nearly 600 acres along the south side of 2803rd Road into Fox Valley Off Road 2.0, a complex for off-road riding.